transifex/transifex-javascript/packages/jsonapi/README.md

 #### Intro

-We need to talk a bit about how {json:api} represents relationships and how the `transifex.api.jsonapi` library interprets them.
+We need to talk a bit about how {json:api} represents relationships and how the `wordsmith.api.jsonapi` library interprets them.
 Depending on the value of a field of `relationships`, we consider the following possibilities.
 A relationship can either be: